 Interviews are only as useful as the actionable insights they help you find.
 When I do long-form, open-ended user interviews, I probe for what's going on beneath the surface.
 I communicate these user insights in a concise, coherent report – this is the starting point for important conversations about where to focus.

-Time to figure out how this thing should actually work.
+Once we've collected user, business, and technical needs, it's time to address all those needs with clear, up-to-date interaction patterns.
 My wireframing tools of choice are pen, paper, scissors, glue stick, tupperware, Post-its, kraft paper, printer paper, colored markers, doors, walls, windows, and other people.

-Most of my work is under NDA, so I can't post it here.
+Most of my work is under NDA.
 Email me at firstname.lastname@example.org to request a portfolio.